SCOPE OF THIS CHAPTER

 Where an LCS form has been completed this process may be completed by the manager at the time of supervision is completed.

 All Staff Welfare, Performance and Development supervision records and the Children's Services Performance Management and Development records should be kept securely in electronic records.
 The supervision file is the property of Hertfordshire County Council.

 To record a management decision, go into Casenotes and click on Create Casenote.
 Hover over the space, and a drop down will give options for the type of Casenote.
 Select Management/Panel Decision and then enter the required information.

 Managers are responsible for ensuring the decisions that they make, outside supervision, are recorded on LCS.
 They may ask another member of staff to enter it on LCS and finalise the casenote.

-Decisions of Herts Access to Resources Panel (HARP) are recorded on the Management/Panel casenote tab by the Social Worker.
+Decisions of East and West Practice Resource Panel are recorded on the Management/Panel casenote tab by the Social Worker.
 Other Panel decisions (e.g. MAP or Adoption Panel) should all be recorded using the same tab.

-It is essential that all formal decisions about the child are recorded under the Management/Panel Decision tab.
+It is essential that all formal decisions about the child/young person are recorded under the Management/Panel Decision tab.
 In this way, it should then be possible to track all decision making through a case, no matter what the pathway.

 9. Recommended Further Reading